yotron/goConfigurableLogger/README.md

 Data Management with NOSQL and SQL-Databases.
 Visit us on [ www.yotron.de ](http://www.yotron.de)

 # goConfigurableLogger
 This project is a small and simple logging tool for Go projects which is configurable via a configuration File.
+The log entries are all preformatted with the loglevel and a human readable timestamp.

 With this project you can Setup a logger which is configurable centrally with a log file in your project.
 The file is located in your root folder of your go project.
 You are able to manage